How do we create and maintain a truly multicultural Organizational Culture?

 Attempting to identify and solidify a link between corporate culture and ethnic culture is difficult and can even be dangerous.
-Someone has posited that the "blueprint of every corporate culture is based on the ethnic culture in which it originated."
+Someone has posited that, "Every organizational culture has embedded in it the blueprint of the ethnic culture in which it was founded."
 The ethnic-cultural roots of a company do bear significantly upon the eventual formation of its company-wide culture.
 A link certainly exists—a line can be drawn between the two—but it is important to keep in mind that this link is tricky, and why.

 A broader but sharper perspective

-With over a billion employees engaging interculturally around the globe, and 250 million expatriates in the world (a number that is growing by 10+% annually), it is increasingly difficult to map out the "origins" of a company's ethnic culture.
-The lines we attempt to draw between ethnic and corporate cultures become increasingly blurred.
+With over a billion employees engaging interculturally around the globe, and 280 million expatriates in the world (a number that is growing by 5+% annually), it is increasingly difficult to map out the "origins" of a company's ethnic culture.
+The lines we attempt to draw between national/ethnic and corporate cultures become increasingly blurred.

-In order to generate a corporate culture that also embraces ethnic culture conscientiously and consistently, it is important to broaden and to sharpen your perspective on your entire organization.
-Say you are part of an organization owned by someone from one country, managed by someone from another country, with a staff of 20 people from 10 countries.
-Obviously, all these people bring with them a variety of culturally-influenced habits and thinking patterns when they join the organization.
+To create a corporate culture that also embraces ethnic culture conscientiously and consistently, it is important to broaden and sharpen your perspective on your entire organization.
+If an organization is owned by someone from one country, managed by someone from another country, with a staff of 20 people from 10 countries serving customers for 50 countries.
+Which ethnic culture blueprint is embedded in that organization?
+Obviously, all these people bring with them a variety of culturally influenced thinking speaking, and acting when they join the organization.

 How should you define the parameters of the ethnic culture in which your corporate culture originated?
-How would you approach creating, modifying, or continually cultivating a corporate culture so that it takes into account the diversity of cultures?
+How would you approach creating, modifying, or continually cultivating a corporate culture so that it takes into account the diversity of cultures involved in your organization?

-How do you create a "third space" environment where everyone feels free to participate, to contribute, and to innovate?
+How do you create a "third space" environment where everyone feels free to participate, contribute, innovate, and where they feel at home?
 Some companies think it is enough merely to "diversify" their staff systematically and expect multicultural teaming just to sort of evolve of its own accord.
 Or they "diversify" corporate communications with stock photos depicting what the company might look like from the outside looking in, or how they would like for their company to look.